 Individual meditators and groups can offer a range of support for those enquiring about Christian meditation.
 For local groups, see Search UK Christian Meditation Groups or contact your local group leader or regional coordinator.

 This website provides information about the WCCM UK community.
 For information about the work of the communities in other parts of the world, see www.wccm.org.

-The online version is normally available at least a week before the printed version!
-If you would like to swap, please contact the UK Office (email: firstname.lastname@example.org) and ask to be added to the Newsletter email distribution list and removed from the mailing list.
+The online edition is normally available several weeks before the printed copies!
+If you would like to be notified when it is on the website, please contact the UK Office by email: firstname.lastname@example.org and ask to be added to the Newsletter email distribution list.